 President’s Interfaith and Community Service Honor Roll: Finalist with Distinction

-Augsburg College was one of five finalists in the United States named to the prestigious President’s Higher Education Community Service Honor Roll with Distinction in the interfaith and community service category in both 2014 and 2015.
-The College has been named to the top tier of recognition—the honor roll with distinction—for this prominent national award six times.
+Augsburg was one of five finalists in the United States named to the prestigious President’s Higher Education Community Service Honor Roll with Distinction in the interfaith and community service category in both 2014 and 2015.
+Augsburg has been named to the top tier of recognition—the honor roll with distinction—for this prominent national award six times.

 President’s Higher Education Community Service Honor Roll—with Distinction

-Augsburg College was named to the President’s Higher Education Community Service Honor Roll with Distinction in 2013.
+Augsburg was named to the President’s Higher Education Community Service Honor Roll with Distinction in 2013.
 Augsburg was one of only three in Minnesota to earn this distinction.
-This is the fourth time the College has earned this honor.
+This is the fourth time Augsburg has earned this honor.
 The award, presented by the Corporation for National and Community Service, recognizes the work of colleges and universities in overall community service.